josefpihrt/snippetica/source/Snippetica.VisualStudioCode.Dev/Snippetica.CSharp.Dev/package/README.md

 daxn|Debug\.Assert \!= null
 ifemtp|if Enum\.TryParse
 ifnre|if equal to null return
-ifnref|if equal to null return false ifnren|if equal to null return null ifnret|if equal to null return true ifre|if return ifref|if return false ifren|if return null ifret|if return true
+ifnred|if equal to null return default ifnref|if equal to null return false ifnren|if equal to null return null ifnret|if equal to null return true ifre|if return ifred|if return default ifref|if return false ifren|if return null ifret|if return true